embernet/sidekick/web_ui/public/sidekick_manual.md

 Sidekick has the following Tools:

 - **[Sidekick AI Help](#sidekick-ai-help):** This tool.
 An AI that helps you use the Sidekick app.
 Ask questions about the Sidekick app to get simple instructions on how and why to use app features.
 Ask more general questions and it will suggest approaches to using the app to answer those questions.
+- **[Explorers](#explorers):** Explorers provide filterable, sortable lists of different Sidekick documents such as chats, prompt templates, scripts, and notes.
 - **[Chat Explorer](#chat-explorer):** A filterable list of available chats.
 - **[Chat](#chat):** A window that lets you talk to OpenAI's GPT-3.5-turbo and GPT-4 models, curate the message content, resubmit prompts, and copy responses of interest to notes.
 - **[Sidekick Prompt collections and Toolboxes](#sidekick-prompt-collections-and-toolboxes):** A library of prompts to help elicit deeper expertise on techniques for creativity, analysis, problem solving, and structured thinking out of the AI.
 Toolboxes that let you access related prompts from palates of buttons designed to apply to specific scenarios.